 Day 31 – 75 = “Ok, I have a board meeting in 2 months.
 What are the key initiatives and changes I want to make this year?”
 At this moment, when your sales team reaches out:

-- The buyer is open to new ideas and thinking creatively (being bold & different compared to their predecessors).
+• The buyer is open to new ideas and thinking creatively (being bold & different compared to their predecessors).

 This is your moment.
 This is where you are planting the seeds of inception!
 Push the buy to think BOLD & DIFFERENT.

 Day 75 – 100 = “I’m in board prep mode.
 Let me focus.”
-At this moment, when your sales team reaches out, there might be an opportunity to slip in a new idea or two, but it’s focus on the big meeting.
+At this moment, when your sales team reaches out, there might be an opportunity to slip in a new idea or two, but it’s focused on the big meeting.

 Do you sell into the Fortune 2000?

 Immediately launch your Fortune 2000 sales campaign to book meetings / SQL’s.
-Free Fortune 2000 – Executive Job Change Database – Access it here.
+Fill out the form and get your hands on the Free Resource – Fortune 2000 Companies Signals.